One Lovely Blog Award

 Seven Things About Me

 - I love to travel.
-Growing up, my family never really went on vacations as we couldn’t afford it but as long as I can remember I have wanted to see the world.
+Growing up, my family never really went on vacation as we couldn’t afford it but as long as I can remember I have wanted to see the world.

 - The first time I ever got on an airplane was when I was 21 years old.
 I spent five or so hours flying over the Pacific Ocean strapped into a seat flying through the air in a metal tube terrified.